spring-io/dataflow.spring.io/content/documentation/pages/8-markdown/1-syntax.md

 You can create links to other pages in the site, to other sites on the Internet, and to other locations within the same page (the latter generally being called cross-references)

-The following examples show how to create links to other pages:
+The following examples show how to create links to other pages within our site:

 ```markdown
 [Markdown Lorem](%currentPath%/markdown/lorem/)